Hmou05/hmou05.github.io/README.md

 # 🌐 Linkurs : Project Preview Application

-Welcome to the repository for our personal website hosted on [GitHub Pages](https://hmou05.github.io/), [Netlify](https://linkurs.netlify.app/)!
+Welcome to the repository for our personal website hosted on [Netlify](https://linkurs.netlify.app/)!
 This site is a collaborative effort showcasing our projects.

 ---